jplhomer/superflare/packages/superflare/docs/design.md

 Superflare is _not a framework_.
 It's a full-stack toolkit.

-I've had my [fair](https://flareact.com/) [share](https://github.com/shopify/hydrogen-v1) of building React meta-frameworks, and I don't yearn to venture into that land again.
+I've built my [fair](https://flareact.com/) [share](https://github.com/shopify/hydrogen-v1) of React meta-frameworks, and I don't yearn to venture into that land yet again.

 There are some really good solutions today: